True North Kitchen

 Quick and Easy Peach Compote

-I hope you give this Blueberry Cardamom Compote a try!
+I hope you give this Blueberry Compote a try!
 It is simply delicious and a fun thing to have on hand to perk up your breakfast, afternoon snack or dessert.

 Close up of a spoonful of blueberry cardamom compote.

-Blueberry Cardamom Compote
+Blueberry Compote with Cardamom

 A simple and delicious fruit compote made with frozen blueberries, ground cardamom and pure maple syrup or honey.
 The perfect way to perk up your breakfast, afternoon snack or late night bowl of ice cream!

-5 from 3 votes
+5 from 5 votes

 Print Pin Rate